Abhishekrd03/Reproducible-Research-Project-1/PA1_template.md

 ## What is the average daily activity pattern?
-1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+1. Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).

 ```r
 avg_daily_steps <- aggregate(data$steps,list(data$interval), mean, na.rm=TRUE)